 Left and right for each movement are also in bold.
 This will help you find the correct box quickly when the judge gives a score.
 Riders may perform particular movements more than once.
 You will need to record the score and any comment for each attempt.
-Make the marks for the scores small since there maybe multiple scores per movement box.
+Make the marks for the scores small since there may be multiple scores per movement box.
+Artistic Marks can be given in tenths ( i.e 7.2).

-- · Pen and clip board
+- Pen and clip board

 - Scoresheet(s)

 - Class list

 - Stopwatch or cell phone (to time tests).

 - Time the test if asked.
 Timing can be done with a cell phone or a stopwatch provided by the competition management.
 Freestyles are timed from the move off after the first Halt/Salute to the final Halt/Salute.
-There is no deduction for being under time but a penalty on the artistic side for being overtime. - Ask the judge how they prefer to handle Artistic Impression, they may want to complete that section themselves.
+There is no deduction for being undertime but a penalty on the artistic side for being overtime. - Ask the judge how they prefer to handle Artistic Impression, they may want to complete that section themselves.
 The judge may ask you to make some general notes on the artistic side (for example-bold entry music). - Finalize the movement score.
 At the end of the test, you and the judge will need to work quickly to enter the final score for each movement in the Judges Marks column. - Make sure there is a final score in every box as well as the collectives and artistic scores. - Starting for the 2019 test cycle, errors will be given for posting the trot when sitting is required and for failure to salute at the halt.
-These should be recorded under the totals for Technical execution.
+These should be recorded under the totals for Technical Execution.